Runwell: World War II

 During the war Runwell was used as an evacuation point for children from major cities for their protection.
 The area, like all of Britain, was heavily bombed due to the air raids. one account of growing up in Runwell was from a 12-year-old boy who described the time as such "As we had no air raid shelter, our beds were raised up on bricks, with another mattress on the floor.
 When the raids got bad, we went under our beds, hoping the upper mattress etc. would protect us from any debris" showing the extent to which Runwell was bombed during this period.
 When the war ended, like everywhere else in the UK, Runwell celebrated.
 One account of the festivities was as such "There was great rejoicing when the War eventually ended, with bonfires, fireworks and street parties.
 I don’t know where the fireworks came from because once the war had started there was no more Guy Fawkes Bonfire Night, and as for the street parties, I think the mums had been saving food for just that event."

 In the 1940s Runwell was without a lot of local amenities such as a school and doctors surgery, therefore residents had to travel to neighbouring Wickford for such services.
 In fact most of the essential amenities were located there and still are, however, there was a library within the parish.

 Fetes and fayres

 Throughout the 1970s and 1980s Runwell held annual village fetes during summer time.
 They were largely successful with residents from neighbouring Wickford also joining in the festivities.
 They were held in the Runwell hall gardens, but due to the popularity of these events, they moved location to the larger St. Mary's Vicarage Gardens in Church End Lane.
 They usually had a theme such as "Ye Olde Runwell Fayre" (1976) and the "Cockney Fete" (1981).
-Profits from the Fayres were donated to local charities e.g. Runwell Hospital (which has now since closed), Runwell School and St.Marys Church, Runwell.
+Profits from the Fayres were donated to local charities e.g. Runwell Hospital (which has now since closed), Runwell School and St. Mary's Church, Runwell.